The Army Combat Fitness Test: Are You Ready?

 1x 30 meter tape measure

-The ACFT consists of 6 events, including one alternative event (the forearm plank) for those that choose not to complete the leg tuck.
-This alternative options was implemented to negate disparities in failure rates for the leg tuck event between men and women.
+The ACFT consists of 6 events, including one alternative event (the forearm plank) for those who choose not to complete the leg tuck.
+This alternative option was implemented to negate disparities in failure rates for the leg tuck event between men and women.
 The new events are intended to measure muscular strength and endurance, power, anaerobic and aerobic capacity.

 Those events are:

-The Sprint-Drag-Carry (SDC): This event consists of several events competed in a single, 25-meter lane (down and back = 50 meters per exercise) in under 3 minutes.
-The soldier first sprints down and back, then drags the weighed sled (90 lb) backward down and back.
-Once the sled crosses the start line, The soldier then completes the lateral portion, a farmers carry with two 40 lb kettlebells, and a final sprint.
+This event consists of several events competed in a single, 25-meter lane (down and back = 50 meters per exercise) in under 3 minutes.
+The soldier sprints down and back, then drags the weighed sledge (90 lb) backwards down and back.
+Once the sledge crosses the start line, the soldier completes the lateral portion, a farmer's carry with two 40-pound kettlebells, and a final sprint.

-The Two Mile Run (2MR): This is a two mile, sustained-pace run at the end of the test.
+This is a two-mile, sustained-pace run at the end of the test.
 Soldier standards are not gender and age-neutral.
 Soldiers have 21 minutes to complete this event.
-Alternative aerobic events are the 5,000 meter row, the 1,000 meter swim, or the 12,000 meter bike.
+Alternative aerobic events are the 5,000-meter row, the 1,000-meter swim, or the 12,000-meter bike.

-Each of these events is intended to test various fitness components using various energy systems, and if nothing else, the test seems to be well constructed in terms of the use of those energy systems.
+Each event is intended to test various fitness components using various energy systems.
+The test for using those energy systems seems well constructed if nothing else.
 However, there has been a lot of confusion regarding how the exercises were chosen and whether or not they have much more to their scoring systems than arbitrary initial markers paired with data-driven norms.

-As a 16 year veteran, former non-commissioned officer, and Army Master Fitness Trainer, I can speak to the overwhelmingly high failure rates that existed throughout the Army Reserves, prior to the implementation of the ACFT and worsening after its initial rollout.
-Suffice it to say that if we were using our own data to determine these scoring norms, we were already walking into the program design blind, because almost half of Reserve component soldiers were not meeting the criteria to begin with.
+As a 16-year veteran, former non-commissioned officer, and Army Master Fitness Trainer, I can speak to the overwhelmingly high failure rates throughout the Army Reserves before implementing the ACFT and worsening after its initial rollout.
+Suffice it to say that if we were using our data to determine these scoring norms, we were already walking into the program design blind, because almost half of Reserve component soldiers were not meeting the criteria to begin with.

-That being said, the Army has justified its specific exercise choices as combat-related movement that mimics the biomechanics of common combat actions, including throwing supplies over a wall, dragging a litter containing a casualty, and pushing a stalled wheeled vehicle.
+The Army has justified its specific exercise choices as a combat-related movement miming the biomechanics of common combat actions, including throwing supplies over a wall, dragging a litter containing a casualty, and pushing a stalled-wheeled vehicle.
 The Army also recommends employing exercises in training for the ACFT that mimic the biomechanics of the chosen exercises.

 Here's what the exercises are designed to test, and how the Army suggests you train for them: